16. Bike Salinas: What to Do in the Monterey County Seat

 Want a first-hand experience of farm crops?

-After visiting the agricultural museum, or just biking along the fields of the Salinas Valley, you may be very hungry for fresh local produce.
+After biking, perhaps within sight of the fields of the Salinas Valley, you may be very hungry for fresh local produce.
 Among the many opportunities in the Salinas Valley are these:

 History tours